2 indicted in connection with Atlanta shooting death of girl

 The city stopped tolerating protesters occupying the Wendy’s site after Secoriea’s killing, and the charred shell of the restaurant was demolished on July 14, 2020.

+Secoriea’s parents, Charmaine Turner and Secoriey Williamson, said the indictment brings them closer to justice for their daughter.

+“We are thankful that at least two of the men have been captured and pray and hope that more arrests are made,” Turner said at a news conference after the charges were announced.

-Secoriea’s parents filed a lawsuit in June against the city and city officials.
+Turner and Williamson filed a lawsuit in June against the city and city officials.
 It says city leaders showed negligence in failing to remove armed vigilantes who gathered at the site along with peaceful protesters, creating a dangerous situation that led to the girl’s death.